lisawilliams/auto-mom-front/checklist.md

 ## Questions:

 * I have questions about how to use the tokens along with the CRUD actions.
 I'm not sure how it works.
+* My models/curl requests for "chore" don't include passing a user token.
+Is that necessary and if so how can I change them if I have already run the migrations?

 ## Starting Local & Public Apps & Pushing Changes To Them